 The Department of Biology offers a program leading to the degree of Master of Science.
-Although there are no formal options, students are able to specialize in botany, cellular and molecular biology, comparative physiology, ecology, entomology, genetics, virology, microbiology, mycology, or zoology.
+Although there are no formal options, students are able to specialize in bacteriology, bioremediation, botany, cellular and molecular biology, comparative physiology, conservation biology, developmental biology, ecology, entomology, evolution, genetics, herpetology, immunology, invertebrate zoology, microbiology, mycology, ornithology, parasitology, physiology, structural biology, systematics virology, or zoology.

 In addition to the admission requirements of the Graduate Studies Office, a Bachelor of Science degree in Biology or its equivalent is required.
 Generally, only applicants with an overall grade point average of at least 3.00 in biology courses will be considered for admission.

-The requirements for the major in the Department of Biology are met with the approval of at least twenty-one credit hours of graduate courses in biology, including the thesis.
-BIOL 6689 and BIOL 6690 are required of all students.
+The requirements for the major in the Department of Biology are met with the approval of at least twenty-one credit hours of graduate courses including the thesis.
+BIOL 6689 (Biological Research Methods) and BIOL 6690 (Graduate Seminar) are required of all students.
 All other program requirements are those of Graduate Studies.
 All students are required to write a thesis, and to present a departmental seminar related to their thesis research prior to their graduation.

 Departmental facilities include laboratories dedicated to research in botany, cellular and molecular biology, comparative physiology, entomology, virology, microbiology, mycology, and other areas of biology; a herbarium and greenhouse; zoological collections, a laboratory of animal behavior, and a darkroom.
-In addition, the Department of Biology operates a field station in the Toro Negro Commonwealth Forest at Orocovis.
+In addition, the Biology Department operates a Microscopy Center, housed in the Physics Building.
+A new Biology Building is under construction and it is expected to be completed by 2003.